From Neutrino Masses to the Full Size of the Universe: Small Neutrino Masses from Conservation of Isospin

 If you ask: why this structure?, I can say at this point that the tetrahedral structure is introduced in order to explain the observed quark and lepton spectrum, which means to get exactly 24 excitation states with the correct multiplet structure.

 Before discussing the excitations, let us first consider the ground state Figure 1 in some more detail.
-As you can see, each tetrahedron is made up from 4 constituents called 'tetrons', depicted as dots\footnote{Actually, antitetrons are needed as well.
-For details see the review \cite{review}.}.
-The arrows denote the 'isospins', i.e. internal spin vectors of the tetrons.
+As you can see, each tetrahedron is made up from 4 constituents called `tetrons', depicted as dots\footnote{Actually, antitetrons are needed as well.
+See the Appendix, and for more details the review \cite{review}.}.
+The arrows denote the `isospins', i.e. internal spin vectors of the tetrons.
 This means the tetrons have a spin in physical space and in addition an internal spin in internal space.
 As turns out, the interactions of the internal spins play an important role for particle physics and for electroweak symmetry breaking.

-It is important to note, that the 4 isospin vectors in Figure 1 define tetrahedrons, too.
+It is important to note, that not only the 4 tetron locations but also the 4 isospin vectors in Figure 1 define tetrahedrons.
 Due to the pseudovector property of these vectors their tetrahedral symmetry group actually is a Shubnikov group \cite{shub,borov,white}.
 This means, while the coordinate symmetry is $S_4$, the arrangement of isospin vectors respects the tetrahedral Shubnikov symmetry

 where $A_4 (S_4)$ is the (full) tetrahedral symmetry group and CPT the usual CPT operation except that P is the parity transformation in physical space only.
 Since the elements of $S_4-A_4$ contain an implicit factor of internal parity, the symmetry (\ref{eq8gs}) certifies CPT invariance of the local ground state in the full of $R^{6+1}$